brillout/wildcard-api/docs/readme.template.md

 ## What is Telefunc

-Telefunc is a JavaScript library to create an API between your Node.js backend and your browser frontend.
+Telefunc is a JavaScript library to create an API-less Node.js backend by using so-called *tele*functions.

-With Telefunc,
-creating an API endpoint is as easy as creating a JavaScript function.

 ```js
 // Node.js server